Plumber

 • service gas and oil-fired central heating systems and radiators

-• respond to emergency call-outs, like boiler breakdowns or blocked drains
+• respond to emergency call-outs, like broken boilers or blocked drains

-• fit weather-proof materials, joints and flashings to roofs, chimneys and walls
+• fit weather-proof materials and flashings to roofs, chimneys and walls

 Working environment

-You could work at a client's home or at a client's business.
+You could work at a client's home, at a client's business or on a construction site.

 Your working environment may be cramped, at height and outdoors some of the time.